 For smartphones or tablets, a hard reset or factory reset restores the device to its original settings and removes personal data, ensuring your information stays private.

-Report identity theft immediately
+Report identity theft right away

 If you suspect identity theft, reporting it promptly to the FTC is crucial.
 This can help prevent further incidents by holding the criminals accountable and providing you with personalized recovery assistance.
 Also, contact the fraud departments of the companies where the fraudulent activities occurred and follow up in writing to ensure your concerns are addressed.
 It's important to close any accounts that have been tampered with or fraudulently opened to secure your financial well-being.